 This survey course is an introduction to basic robotics concepts including the types of hardware and software required to sense, navigate, and manipulate objects in the real world.
 Students will explore robotic systems using a Scorbot ERIII robot work cell and put course concepts into practice using the Mindstorms NXT robot platform.
 This course will include robot competition events where students will apply what they have learned in the course.
-This course is open to all students.
+This course is open to all students and fulfills the "Computer Proficiency Requirement".
 Prerequisites: None.
 This is an introductory course.
 Lab Fee: $75.
 Textbook: None.

 CIS328 Robotics Programming (3)

 This course will introduce students to the programming aspects of robotic systems and the concepts required to sense, navigate, and manipulate objects in the real world.
 Students will explore robotic systems using a Scorbot ERIII robot work cell and put course concepts into practice using the Mindstorms NXT robot platform.
 Students in this course will participate in robotic competitions in order to test and apply what they have learned in the course.
 Prerequisites: CIS111 or instructor approval.
 Lab Fee: $75.
 Textbook: None.